Olof Thörnell: Career

 Thörnell was promoted to lieutenant on 7 December 1900 in Uppland Regiment (I 8).
-On 7 July 1906 Thörnell graduated from the Royal Swedish Army Staff College and was commissioned as an officer cadet at the General Staff.
+On 7 July 1906, Thörnell graduated from the Royal Swedish Army Staff College and was commissioned as an officer cadet at the General Staff.
 He was promoted to captain of the General Staff on 10 June 1910.
 From 1911 to 1915 Thörnell was a teacher at the Royal Swedish Army Staff College.
 In 1915 he left the General Staff and served as captain in the Älvsborg Regiment (I 15).
 After a few years in the field, he returned to the General Staff, where he quickly rose through the ranks.
 On 27 November 1917, he was promoted to major and on 19 August lieutenant colonel.

-He was promoted to major of the General Staff in 1917 and became head of the Central Department of the General Staff in 1918.
+He was promoted to major of the General Staff in 1917, and became head of the Central Department of the General Staff in 1918.
 In 1921 he was promoted to lieutenant colonel in the General Staff.
 Thörnell was after that serving in the Upplands Infantry Regiment (I 8) in 1924 and was promoted to lieutenant colonel and acting commanding officer of Gotland Infantry Regiment (I 27) in 1926.
 On 24 August 1926 Thörnell was promoted to colonel and became commanding officer of Vaxholm Grenadier Regiment (I 26).
 On 1 January 1928 he was appointed military commander of Gotland and commanding officer of Gotland Infantry Regiment (I 27) and in 1931 he was appointed Inspector of the Swedish Army Service Troops.
 On 28 December 1933 he was promoted to major general and was appointed Inspector of the Swedish Infantry.
 On 1 July 1936, Thörnell, was promoted to Lieutenant General and at the same time appointed Chief of the Defence Staff.
 He now began the organization work.
 On 1 July 1937, the new staff gathered and the Chief of the Defense Staff took command of the new staff.
-Thörnell had a harsh and sarcastic appearance, and were generally called LM (The lust murderer) among the younger officers in the Defence Staff.
+Thörnell had a harsh and sarcastic personality, and was commonly known as LM, short for Lustmördaren, "the lust murderer", among the younger officers in the Defence Staff.
 He was considered an aged, stiff and unimaginable bureaucrat.
 The circle around Helge Jung had no respect for Thörnell, they saw him as a "chair warmer", a temporary solution until someone from their own ranks had enough years of service to take over his post.
 But from the government's point of view, Thörnell had an advantage.
 He was a loyal bureaucrat.